-Credit: 03 (3+0+0) End Semester Exam: 80 marks Internal Assessment: 20 marks Total: 100 marks Time: 3 hrs
+Credit: 03 (3+0+0) End Semester Exam: 80 marks Internal Assessment: 20 marks

 History, geography and culture have comprised to make India into a major force in South Asia.
 The course provides an insight into different aspects of India's regional vitality towards unity, stability and progress.